 Premises liability involves a complex body of laws governing liability for injuries that occur while on the premises of another person.
 In general, the person(s) or entity in possession of land and any structures on that land must exercise reasonable care to provide for the safety of others on the premises.
 The laws vary from state to state with liability being determined by several factors.
 If you or a loved one has been injured and believe that you may have a premises liability claim, it is imperative that you seek counsel from a San Antonio injury attorney.
-At the Villarreal & Begum Law Firm, we have helped numerous individuals obtain compensation for injuries sustained due to the negligence of the person or entity in possession of the premises where the injury occurred.
+At the Villarreal & Begum, LAW GUNS, we have helped numerous individuals obtain compensation for injuries sustained due to the negligence of the person or entity in possession of the premises where the injury occurred.
 Contact us today for a complimentary case evaluation.

 Negligence and premises liability are two common arguments made in personal injury cases.
 The main difference between the two is the higher standard of proof that premises liability claims must meet.
 Premises liability involves the duty of property owners or managers to use reasonable care in addressing hazards and warning visitors of them.
 An injured party must prove that the owner knew of a dangerous condition that created an unreasonable risk of harm and failed to fix it.
 Successfully doing so is arguably the most complicated and challenging aspect of a premises liability claim.